Your Credit Rating

 - Close inactive or old accounts.
 Lenders generally look at your total debt potential so having inactive or old accounts could present a problem in getting a new loan.

 COMPLAINTS.
 If you believe your rights have been violated by a consumer reporting agency, you can file a complaint with the Attorney General's Public Inquiry Unit.
-If the information you provide indicates a problem, we may contact the reporting agency.
-You can send us an online complaint using the link on our consumer information web page.
+Complaints are used by the Attorney General's Office to get information about misconduct and to determine whether to investigate a company.
+However, we cannot give legal advice or provide legal assistance to individuals.

 FTC Consumer Response Center